MicrosoftDocs/memdocs/windows-365/enterprise/rdp-shortpath-public-networks.md

 - Where double NAT is in place.
 For example, if the traffic is routed through a Secure Web Gateway (SWG) or proxy where the connection is NATTed twice (first, on egress from Azure and, second, from the VPN/SWG endpoint.)
 - Where the connection is routed through an internet proxy or other inspection device.
-- Any network which restricts UDP access or limits access to specific ports or IP ranges.
+- Any network that restricts UDP access or limits access to specific ports or IP ranges.
 - Where Carrier Grade NAT (CGN) is used.
 Where the network shares a public IP address with other networks.

-For more technical details on these scenarios, see [General recommendatins](/azure/virtual-desktop/shortpath-public#general-recommendations).
+For more technical details on these scenarios, see [General recommendations](/azure/virtual-desktop/shortpath-public#general-recommendations).

 ## Next steps